orxshi/ADT/README.md

 # k-d tree

-A k-d tree which can partition three-dimensional space to organize/insert objects.
+A balanced k-d tree which can partition three-dimensional space to organize/insert objects.
 The input object can be a point, rectangle and hexahedron.
 Insertion of 0D+ objects such as rectangle and hexahedron is managed by changing the cutting axis in cyclic order.
 The k-d tree in balanced by inserting the median object in each cutting dimension.
 This kind of k-d tree is also called Alternating Digital Tree.

 The k-d tree stores IDs of the inserted objects.
 When a query point (can be 0D+ such as hexahedron) is given in search operation, the tree returns possibly multiple IDs of objects which overlap the query point.
 The user can perform actual geometric tests from thereon.